-Before digital learning became the norm, headsets traditionally required two plugs (one for listening and one for the audible reply) such as the monaural 2964AV (third from the right), or the stereo 3064AV (third from the left with two 3.5mm plugs.)
+Before digital learning became the norm, headsets traditionally required two plugs (one for listening and one for the audible reply) such as the monaural 2964AV (third from the right), or the stereo 3064AV (third from the left with two 3.5mm plugs).
 Growing acceptance of USB technology however has seen the growth of headsets with a USB plug instead (3064USB, 3068MUSB, 3066USB, 4100USB, Titanium series).
 An advantage of a USB plug is it allows for faster data transference, making headsets with a USB plug the preferred technology choice for distance learning and gaming applications.

 Another important identifier when you’re looking at a plug is to count the number of small black rings on the tip (excluding USB plugs).
 If there is a single ring, that means it’s mono (monaural).
 Two rings means it’s a stereo connection.
 In the above image there are nine plugs shown.
 The three largest plugs (second, third, and fourth from the right) all have a single black ring and are therefore mono.
 All of the rest are stereo.

 Newer still is the To Go plug.
 This is used only on headsets.
-It can be found on the solid-colored (2800-xx) and animal-themed (2810-xx) Listening First headsets, Discovery headset (DS-8VT), Lightweight Stereo multimedia headset (3065AVT), Deluxe Multimedia Stereo headset (3066AVT), and the 4100 (4100AVT), and one Titanium (HPK-1010T) headset.
+It can be found on the 3068 headset, solid-colored (2800-xx) and animal-themed (2810-xx) Listening First headsets, Discovery headset (DS-8VT), Lightweight Stereo multimedia headset (3065AVT), Deluxe Multimedia Stereo headset (3066AVT), and the 4100 (4100AVT), and one Titanium (HPK-1010T) headset.
 This type of plug has a third black ring so its single 3.5mmplug can take advantage of the microphone feature – enabling students to listen to audio and talk back while connected to mobile devices (which typically have only a single connection port).

 Jackboxes also share these features.